-Laser marking addresses an even wider substrate range, with the ability to mark on paper, plastics, metal and glass.
-Additionally, lasers are capable of coding on curved surfaces such as vials or bottles.
-The most common pharmaceutical applications require marking on paper (cartons and labels) as well as some plastics and metal foils (label materials, sealing and barrier materials).
-In these applications, the laser mark is formed most commonly via ablation (CO2 and fiber lasers physically burn the top layer of material).
-There are two considerations when it comes to verifying suitability of the substrate with laser technology: absorption of laser light and creating a print window with sufficient contrast for high quality bar codes.
+Lasers offer greater substrate range with the potential to mark on paper, plastics, metal and glass.
+The most common pharmaceutical applications will require marking on paper (cartons and labels) as well as some plastics and metal foils (label materials and sealing / barrier materials).
+In these applications, the laser mark is formed most commonly via ablation (CO2 and Fiber lasers physically burn the top layer of material).
+There are two considerations when it comes to verifying suitability of the substrate with laser technology: (1) absorption of laser light and (2) creating a print window with sufficient contrast for high quality bar codes.
 Absorption is a function of the substrate and the selected wavelength of the laser.
 This criterion should be verified by the coding and marking supplier.
-For proper code contrast, it is commonly required to modify packaging with a print window of dark ink, referred to as a "flood fill."
-The laser burns off the top layer of dark ink to expose the lighter underlying substrate, and this can result in lower bar code contrast (Figure 3).
+For proper code contrast, it is commonly required to modify packaging with a print window of dark ink, referred to as a "flood fill".
+The laser burns off the top layer of dark ink to expose the lighter underlying substrate - making a negative image.
+Lasers can slightly yellow the underlying substrate, and this can result in lower can result in lower bar code contrast (see Figure 3).